josepholim/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a note to a contact.
-2. KeepInTouch adds the note to the contact.
+2. KeepInTouch adds a note to the contact.

     Use case ends.